do-jonathan4/lfz-m2/guides/before-each-exercise.md

 If you get stuck while creating a new branch, be sure to notify an instructor right away.

-1. In your terminal, navigate to your `lfz-lessons` directory.
+1. In your terminal, navigate to your `lfz-mod-2-lessons` directory.
 2. Check `git status` to ensure that you don't have any uncommitted changes.
 You should have nothing to commit and a **clean working tree before continuing**.
     ```bash
     git status